MicrosoftDocs/quantum-docs-pr/articles/user-guide/using-qsharp/control-flow.md

 ## While loop

 Repeat-until-success patterns have a very quantum-specific connotation.
 They are widely used in particular classes of quantum algorithms - hence the dedicated language construct in Q#.
-However, loops that break based on a condition and whose execution length is thus unknown at compile-time, are handled with particular care in a quantum runtime.
+However, loops that break based on a condition and whose run length is thus unknown at compile-time, are handled with particular care in a quantum runtime.
 However, their use within functions is unproblematic since these loops only contain code that runs on conventional (non-quantum) hardware.

 Q#, therefore, supports to use of while loops within functions only.
 A `while` statement consists of the keyword `while`, a Boolean expression in parentheses, and a statement block.
 The statement block (the body of the loop) runs as long as the condition evaluates to `true`.